 - Negative emotions such as frustration or anger surfaces.

-- Becomes very self-assertive and would try to direct you to perform few actions.
+- Becomes very self-assertive and would try to direct you to perform a few actions.

 This is known as the toddler stage when your kid would become very creative and would have loads of confidence in all his actions.
 After your child is 2 years old, he will begin to:

-- Be aware about whether he is a boy or girl.
+- Be aware of whether he is a boy or girl.

 - Try to put the dress on and remove it on his own.

-- Show his tastes while wearing dresses, eating food, choosing toys and while playing games.
+- Show his tastes while wearing dresses, eating food, choosing toys and playing games.

-- Enjoy the company of other kids and play with them.
+- Develops socialization skills, enjoys the company of other kids, and likes to play with them.

-- Show a defensive attitude about the toys he owns.
+- Show a strong sense of attachment towards the toys he/she owns.

 - Use various objects to play.

-Your 3 year old toddler would be able to perform various activities physically which would improve his self confidence levels.
+Your 3-year-old toddler would be able to perform various activities physically which would improve his self-confidence and self-perception levels.
 It will also help him become very independent during this stage.
 From 3 years of age, your kid would be able to:

 - Follow the directions you give him.